masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

 > While terminating, ASG tries to balance the number of EC2 instances across AZ by default

 ## Lifecycle Hooks
-* With lifecyle hooks enabled (and defined), when an instance is created by an ASG and it is in the pending state, the instances move to an intermidate state (internally) where different operations can be performed
+* With lifecyle hooks enabled (and defined), when an instance is created by an ASG and it is in the pending state, the instances move to an intermediate state (internally) where different operations can be performed
     * Operations like installing software, running tests and more according to your application
 * And similarly, when an instance is stopped by an ASG, it moves to an intermediate state (internally) before terminating where you can perform any operation in the EC2 instance
     * Example: Recovering log files before the instance is deleted